ONSdigital/python_rap_demo/README.md

 This repo is for learning and experimentation.
 If you want to contribute improvements, please read `CONTRIBUTING.md`.

+## AI declaration

+AI has been used in the production of this content.

 ---

 Happy RAP coding!